-Dellay, a Democrat, was the representative for New Jersey's 14th congressional district from 1957 to 1958.
+Dellay was the representative for New Jersey’s 14th congressional district and was a Democrat.
+He served from 1957 to 1958.

 From Jan 1957 to Aug 1958, Dellay missed 10 of 193 roll call votes, which is 5.2%.
 This is much worse than the median of 2.5% among the lifetime records of representatives serving in Aug 1958.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.